rohitshe/TestXenkoRepository/manual/graphics/effects-and-shaders/effect-language.md

 ```

-The parameters behave like any variable, you can read and write their value.
-They can be used to perform test, to set template values.
-Since some parameters store mixins, key can be used for compositions and inheritance too.
+The parameters behave like any variable.
+You can read and write their value, compare their values and set template parameters.
+Since some parameters store mixins, they can be used for composition and inheritance, too.

 ## Custom parameters